 Apple also manages to engage users with links that go in-depth about each feature.
 When users click on the link, the feature list collapses to reveal more information.
 This works great because the sales page is set up to maintain a specific flow that highlights the best features of the product.
 Users only learn more about each feature when they want to.

 3. Echo – Interactive Design and Scrollable Sales Page

-Echo does an amazing job of showing their app works.
-The left-hand side of their website describes the product and the right side is an image of their product in action.
-The most unique part is the fact that you can interact with the image to see how it works.
-Another great design feature is the fact that you can scroll down to different parts of the page.
-There’s no need to manually adjust to the right part of the page as it scrolls to the perfectly aligned sections.
+Echo does a fantastic job of showing their app works.
+The left-hand side of their website describes the product, and the right side is an image of their product in action.
+The unique part is the fact that you can interact with the image to see how it works.
+Another excellent design feature is the fact that you can scroll down to different parts of the page.
+There’s no need to manually adjust to the correct part of the page as it scrolls to the perfectly aligned sections.

 4. Raychem – Parallax Design

 Another great (but technical) way to showcase how your product works are through parallax design.
 This is a design that changes images when users scroll down or up.
 Raychem uses parallax to walk the user through the features of the product.
 Many websites use parallax to bring up graphical cues, transitions and evolving images to make the whole browsing experience interactive.